roalyr/GDTLancer/IMMEDIATE-TODO.md

 # IMMEDIATE-TODO.md
 **Generated:** December 15, 2025
-**Target Sprint:** Sprint 9 - Enemy AI & Combat Encounters
+**Target Sprint:** Sprint 10 - Full Game Loop Integration
-**Previous Sprint Status:** Sprint 8 (Combat Module Integration) COMPLETE — 173 tests passing
+**Previous Sprint Status:** Sprint 9 (Enemy AI & Combat Encounters) COMPLETE — Tests passing

 ---

 ## 1. CONTEXT

-We are implementing **Sprint 9: Enemy AI & Combat Encounters**, which makes NPCs fight back and triggers combat encounters dynamically.
-The WeaponController component and CombatSystem are operational for the player; this sprint adds **AI combat states** to `ship_controller_ai.gd` and **encounter generation** to `event_system.gd`, completing the "combat loop" where enemies can spawn, attack, and be defeated.
+We are implementing **Sprint 10: Full Game Loop Integration**, which connects all existing systems (Trading, Contracts, Combat, Narrative Actions, Docking) into a playable vertical slice.
+Sprint 9 delivered functional AI combat and encounter spawning; this sprint validates the **complete player journey**: start docked → accept contract → trade for cargo → undock → travel (potential combat) → dock at destination → complete contract with narrative action → receive reward.

-This sprint is a **critical prerequisite** for Sprint 10 (Full Game Loop Integration), as the complete contract delivery → potential combat → arrival flow cannot be tested until NPCs can initiate combat.
+This sprint is the **final integration milestone** before Definition of Done for Phase 1.
+It does not add new systems—it ensures existing systems work together seamlessly and the Main Menu properly initializes a new game.

 ---